-Currently, YOBG funding is used in coordination with JJCPA to fund several programs within the Juvenile Field Services Division.
-Through these two funding streams, the department is able to implement programs and strategies to rehabilitate justice-involved youth, as referenced in Section C. Juvenile Justice Action Strategy, Juvenile Field Services, page 16 of this plan.
-The programs allow officers to provide specialized supervision services to youth in an effort to mitigate further involvement with the Juvenile Justice System.
+Currently, YOBG funding is used in coordination with JJCPA to fund several programs within the Juvenile Field Division.
+Through these two funding streams, the department can implement programs and strategies to rehabilitate justice-involved youth, as referenced in Section C. Juvenile Justice Action Strategy, Juvenile Field Services, page 16 of this plan.
+The programs allow officers to provide specialized supervision services to youth to mitigate further involvement with the juvenile justice system.

-The plan for Fiscal Year 2023-2024 will be for Probation to continue to utilize the YOBG funding to support four Juvenile Field Supervision units including Age of Majority, Community-Based Supervision, Juvenile Sex Offender and Arson, DJJ/VOYA Reentry, as well as a contract with a community-based provider for accompanying juvenile sex offender treatment services.
+The plan for Fiscal Year 2025-2026 will be for Probation to continue to utilize the YOBG funding to support Juvenile Field Supervision units including Transitional Aged Youth, Community-Based Supervision, Juvenile Sex Offender and Arson, DJJ/VOYA Reentry, as well as a contract with a community-based provider for juvenile sex offender treatment services.
 In addition, Probation will utilize YOBG funding to support staffing, supplies, and pro-social programming for general population youthful offenders at the Youth Detention Facility.